Resolved sideband cooling: Conceptual description

-Resolved sideband cooling is a laser cooling technique that can be used to cool strongly trapped atoms to the quantum ground state of their motion.
+Resolved sideband cooling is a laser-cooling technique that can be used to cool strongly trapped atoms to the quantum ground state of their motion.
 The atoms are usually precooled using the Doppler laser cooling.
 Subsequently, the resolved sideband cooling is used to cool the atoms beyond the Doppler cooling limit.

-A cold trapped atom can be treated to a good approximation as a quantum mechanical harmonic oscillator.
-If the spontaneous decay rate is much smaller than the vibrational frequency of the atom in the trap, the energy levels of the system can be resolved as consisting of internal levels each corresponding to a ladder of vibrational states.
+A cold trapped atom can be treated to a good approximation as a quantum-mechanical harmonic oscillator.
+If the spontaneous decay rate is much smaller than the vibrational frequency of the atom in the trap, the energy levels of the system will be an evenly spaced frequency ladder, with adjacent levels spaced by an energy $h \nu$, where $\nu$ is the frequency.
+Each level is denoted by a motional quantum number n, which describes the amount of motional energy present at that level.
+These motional quanta can be understood in the same way as for the quantum harmonic oscillator.
+A ladder of levels will be available for each internal state of the atom.
+For example, in the figure at right both the ground (g) and excited (e) states have their own ladder of vibrational levels.

-Suppose a two-level atom whose ground state is shown by g and excited state by e.
+Suppose a two-level atom whose ground state is denoted by g and excited state by e.
 Efficient laser cooling occurs when the frequency of the laser beam is tuned to the red sideband i.e.